 The Strategic Corporate Development Committee (SCDC) is responsible for the development and implementation of strategies that will enhance the Company's position and progress in specific areas.
 Members of the SCDC work closely with all operational units to further the interests of the Company.
-It meets quarterly with the Managing Director to chart out, execute and monitor outcomes of the strategies and are actively involved in talent management.
+It meets at least quarterly with the Chief Executive Officer to chart out, execute and monitor outcomes of the strategies and are actively involved in talent management.